 PERFORMANCES and ART EXHIBITS IN THE GALLERY & ATRIUM

-As of September 16, 2022, Vashon Center for the Arts will begin following guidelines set by King County, updated on their dashboard every Monday, Wednesday and Friday.
+On September 16, 2022, Vashon Center for the Arts began following guidelines set by King County, updated on their dashboard every Monday, Wednesday and Friday.
 The current COVID-19 community level for King County will determine the level of risk (low, medium, or high) and the appropriate protocol.

-Ticket sales are non-refundable unless Vashon Center for the Arts must postpone or cancel an event.
+Ticket sales are non-refundable unless Vashon Center for the Arts must cancel an event.
 Should that occur, our Box Office staff will contact ticket holders directly.

 ARTS EDUCATION & DANCE CLASSES